§ 1045. Relief available; duration of orders, modification and termination

 (7) Order the respondent to pay to the petitioner or any other family member monetary compensation for losses suffered as a direct result of domestic violence committed by the respondent, including medical, dental and counseling expenses, loss of earnings or other support, cost of repair or replacement of real or personal property damaged or taken, moving or other travel expenses and litigation costs, including attorney’s fees;

-(8) Order the respondent to temporarily relinquish to the sheriff, constable or to a police officer the respondent’s firearms and to refrain from purchasing or receiving additional firearms for the duration of the order;
+(8) Order the respondent to temporarily relinquish to a police officer or a federally-licensed firearms dealer located in Delaware the respondent’s firearms and to refrain from purchasing or receiving additional firearms for the duration of the order.
+The Court shall inform the respondent that he or she is prohibited from receiving, transporting, or possessing firearms for so long as the protective order is in effect;

 (9) Prohibit the respondent from transferring, encumbering, concealing or in any way disposing of specified property owned or leased by parties;